eea/bdr-registry/README.rst

 and BDR reporting folders for them.
 These actions are performed via the "action" menu after selecting one or more organisations.
-Optionally, email notifications, containing the LDAP username and password, can be sent to organisation contacts when the accounts are created, or at a later time.
+Optionally, email notifications, containing the LDAP username and password, can be sent to company contacts when the accounts are created, or at a later time.

 Helpdesk can download CSV reports of organisations_ and `contact